-Connecting with local businesses is one thing, but building a strong and honest relationship is where the magic happens.
+Connecting with local businesses is one thing.
+But building a strong and honest relationship is where the magic happens.

-Influencer marketing, which basically involves establishing strong rapport with industry leaders, helped AirBnB market its mobile apps – and thousands of downloads quickly.
+Influencer marketing, which basically involves establishing a strong rapport with industry leaders, helped AirBnB market its mobile apps – and thousands of downloads quickly.

 Remember that you’re not competing with any business per se.
 You should strive to complement what’s already out there.
 That’s how to build a successful business that thrives.